 As Ruffalo noted, DuPont and others had been aware of the potential danger of forever chemicals for decades.
 Based on their own science, they had an opportunity to warn people, but they chose instead to profit off these chemicals and leave American families to shoulder the horrific consequences.

-Veterans and firefighters and their families have been particularly hard hit because of the extensive use of PFAS in firefighting foam.
+Military veterans and firefighters and their families have been particularly hard hit because of the extensive use of PFAS in firefighting foam.
 Mark Favors told the committee that 16 members of his family have been diagnosed with cancer who resided in PFAS-contaminated areas.
-He said:

 “We are struggling to obtain justice and accountability for our family members and their neighbors-dead or suffering from cancer and other diseases after firefighting foam (AFFF) containing toxic Perfluorinated chemicals (PFAS) from nearby Peterson Air Force Base (AFB) contaminated their drinking & ground water for decades; which began in the early 1970s, remaining unbeknownst to the public until 2016.”